Silver Creek, Willoughby Nature Reserve @ Maya Davidson

 About

-Two branches of Silver Creek, a tributary of the Credit River, have carved valleys into the reserve’s undulating landscape.
-The surrounding Caledon Hills actually form part of the western end of the Oak Ridges Moraine – that enormous legacy of the last glaciation.
+Two branches of Silver Creek, a tributary of the Credit River, have carved valleys into the property’s undulating landscape.
+The surrounding Caledon Hills form part of the western end of the Oak Ridges Moraine – an enormous legacy of the last glaciation.

 Plants and Animals